 There are two ways to invest in commercial real estate through DiversyFund.

-DiversyFund’s real estate investment trust is open to nonaccredited investors and requires a $500 minimum.
-The fund employs a value-add strategy, which means dividends are automatically reinvested to take advantage of compound interest.
+DiversyFund’s real estate investment trust is open to anyone and requires a $500 minimum.
+The fund uses a value-add strategy, which means dividends are automatically reinvested to take advantage of compound interest.

-The fund primarily invests in multifamily assets that are sold after year four of the investment term.
-Investors need to be prepared to let their money sit for the length of the investment term before they’re eligible to receive any returns.
+The fund mostly invests in multifamily assets like apartment buildings, and investment terms typically span four years.
+That means investors will need to be prepared to let their money sit for years before they’re eligible to receive any returns.

 Since DiversyFund runs and manages the fund, it doesn’t charge any platform or management fees.
 The fund is registered with the Securities and Exchange Commission (SEC) and is required to adhere to SEC reporting requirements and audits.